manoamarketplace/manoamarketplace.github.io/index.md

 #### Application Design

 Manoa Marketplace is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Maroa Marketplace.
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Manoa Marketplace.

 ### Milestone 1: Mockup Pages and Collections Development